vsflcn/System-Monitoring/README.md

 # System Monitoring with Notifications

-This project implements a system monitoring solution for tracking system metrics (CPU, memory) using Bash scripts for data collection and Python for analysis and alert notifications via email or Slack.
+This project implements a system monitoring solution for tracking system metrics (CPU, memory) using Bash scripts for data collection and Python for analysis and alert notifications via email.

 ## Description